safeminecoin/safeminecoin/README.md

 The SafeMineCoin is a hybrid PoW/PoS based cryptocurrency

 ### Coin Specification
-* Algorithm: Scrypt Proof of Work and Proof of Stake, Masternode (soon)
+* Algorithm: Scrypt Proof of Work and Proof of Stake
 * Coin Name    Safeminecoin
 * Coin Ticker  SMCN
 * Public Address  S